genekellyjr/bACKUPBAISC/README.md

 Copy files you want to a backup drive reliably and easily with minimal effort, hassle, and care.
 Do it way more reliably & easier than File History (Backup program built into Windows - called Backup in the Settings Win10 program).
 NOTE: does not do file history.
 Just backs up.
 It's basic.
 But it works, which I think is more important.

+**BIG WARN:**
+The VBS script makes Basic Bitch Backup be hidden on startup, but currently windows defender av blocks it by default.
+You can set your AV to allow the VBS script manually, or you can just call Backup.exe directly.
+Calling the VBS script makes no window at all pop up.
+Calling Backup.exe makes a window instantaneously pop up and interrupt full-screen things like movies or games, but it hides itself immediately after starting.
+In either case, the window will pop up if there's an error.

 **USAGE:**

 1. Download release files, put all in same folder to run from (maybe C:\BackupProgram why not)